 Different Types of Keys in DBMS

 DBMS Keys are a data item that exclusively identifies a record.
 There are six different types of keys in DBMS:

-Different Types of Keys in DBMS:
+Types of Keys in DBMS:

-1. Super Key
+1. Super Key:

 The primary key uniquely identifies each record in a table and must never be the same for two records.